AdmiralGaust/OSCP-notes/things-to-remember.md

 * Ports below 1024 requires admin/root priveleges to create listener.

 * Ensure to get & set execution policy if running powershell commands `Set-ExecutionPolicy Unrestricted` and `Get-ExecutionPolicy`

+* When using public exploits, make sure the return address, shellcode and other key components are modified according to the needs.